18 May 2016

 We even saw runners but the light levels and the tremendous speed with which they zoomed past turned the majority of my photos into landscape shots with multicoloured blurs streaked across them.
 With my eyes I could identify faces and shouted and cheered until I was hoarse but the camera couldn’t keep up.
-Later I managed to identify one blur as Commando but, if the Spitfires want heir photos taken in the gloom of the woods in future, they’re going to have to run a lot slower!
+Later I managed to identify one blur as Commando but, if anyone else wants their photo taken in the gloom of the woods in future, they’re going to have to run a lot slower!

 Still, it was pleasant enough standing in the forest watching the runners pass.
-After a while we were joined by a Spitfire who’d got even more lost than Commando and I and had actually missed the start of the race.
+After a while we were joined by a runner who’d got even more lost than Commando and I and had actually missed the start of the race.
 She joined in the cheering.
-When the very last runner had passed by I marched back towards the finish line, hoping to get there before the first Spitfires finished.
+When the very last runner had passed by I marched back towards the finish line, hoping to get there before the Commando finished.

-There was a moment when I almost fell off the little hillock I’d found to stand on but I soon recovered my composure, more or less, and was back to Spitfire spotting and more respectable levels of cheering.
-As Spitfires finished and grabbed their jackets they came back to the course to join me in supporting their fellow runners.
+There was a moment when I almost fell off the little hillock I’d found to stand on but I soon recovered my composure, more or less.
+As runners finished and grabbed their jackets they came back to the course to join me in supporting their fellow runners.
 The run up to the finish line began to get a little crowded so I changed my position to get a better view.

 Above the canopy of trees the clouds were turning golden pink as the last runners came up the track.
-By now the final yards were lined with cheering runners, the majority of them Spitfires.
+By now the final yards were lined with cheering runners.
 From the noise you’d have thought they were the winners.

 The rain had started falling again and, as we emerged onto the field another rainbow arced across the sky.
 There really was gold at the end of it too, fields bathed in the golden light of sunset.
-While the Spitfires stood around dissecting the race and dismantling the flag my eyes were on the drama of the sky as pink clouds slowly turned to orange.
+While the runners stood around dissecting the race and dismantling tents and flags my eyes were on the drama of the sky as pink clouds slowly turned to orange.